MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 ## Working Tree and Index

-The Working Tree refers to your directory under version control.
+The *Working Tree* refers to your directory under version control.
 It's called a "tree" because the structure of a directory and its sub-directories can be represented as a tree.
-You put files from Working Tree into Index.
-The Index or Staging area is similar to a waiting hall before your flight takes off (commits being created).
+You put files from *Working Tree* into the *Index*.
+The *Index* or *Staging area* is similar to a waiting hall before your flight takes off (commits being created).

-If you've made changes to multiple files but only a few of them are relevant to a task, you can add only those files to the Index and create a commit.
-To add all changed files from the Working Tree to the Staging area:
+If you've made changes to multiple files but only a few of them are relevant to a task, you can add only those files to the *Index* and create a commit.
+To add all changed files from the *Working Tree* to the *Staging area*:

 ```bash
 git add --all